ccallahan45/CallahanSchnellHorton_JGR_2019/data/README.md

-Data for input into replication code
+Data for input into replication code -- see top-level README file